JemWritesCode/42CurriculumGraphMaker/README.md

 Goal#2: File > Upload Graph
   You can upload the .txt file so you don't have to start from scratch every time.
-  At this point the program should be able to give you the coordinates and you can save your work.

 Goal#3: Connections:
   Draw the connections between nodes and get the coordinates.
 This will correlate to the "By" of Project Data in the 42API.